Eyeglass prescription: Sample prescription

-A prescription of −1.00 +0.25 × 180 describes a lens that has a horizontal power of −1.00 D and a vertical power of −0.75 D. Only ophthalmologists write prescriptions in + cylinder.
+A prescription of −1.00 +0.25 × 180 describes a lens that has a horizontal power of −1.00 D and a vertical power of −0.75 D. In the US, only ophthalmologists write prescriptions in + cylinder.
 An optometrist would write a prescription in - (minus) cylinder.
 All spectacle and contact lenses would be made in minus cylinder.
 Therefore, the above prescription would be written as −0.75 −0.25 × 90.

 Abbreviations and terms

 Similar to medical prescriptions, eyeglass prescriptions are written on paper pads or included in a patient's electronic health record, and contain a number of different abbreviations and terms: